 Criminal Lawyers in New Jersey™

-Allan Marain and Norman Epting, Jr. are New Jersey counsellors at law who represent defendants charged with federal crimes.
-Their combined experience exceeds sixty-five years.
-They are available to discuss federal charges that you have, or that you may be facing.
+Allan Marain is a New Jersey counsellors at law who represent defendants charged with federal crimes.
+He has forty-five years experience.
+He is available to discuss federal charges that you have, or that you may be facing.
 Your initial consultation incurs no obligation.
-They invite your call.
+He invites your call.